Sabaruddin94/CVD-Assistance-ChatBot/README.md

 Model Architecture: The model consists of:

->>>>>>> 517403c3075929011f6ef20ad7da281b03cba713
-Input layer with image preprocessing
-Augmentation layers for data enhancement
-MobileNetV2 as the feature extractor
-Global average pooling layer
-Fully connected output layer with softmax activation for multi-class classification.
+Input layer with image preprocessing Augmentation layers for data enhancement MobileNetV2 as the feature extractor Global average pooling layer Fully connected output layer with softmax activation for multi-class classification.
-<<<<<<< HEAD

 b.
 Model Compilation:
 The model is compiled with: